neerolyte/guard-mocha-node/README.md

 * `:mocha_bin`

-Specify the path to the jasmine-node binary that will execute your specs.
+Specify the path to the mocha-node binary that will execute your specs.

 The default `:mocha_bin` in the Guardfile assumes: